mpenet/casyn/README.md

 # casyn

-Clojure client for Cassandra based on Thrift AsyncClient.
+Clojure client for Cassandra using Thrift AsyncClient.

 [![Build Status](https://secure.travis-ci.org/mpenet/casyn.png?branch=master)](http://travis-ci.org/mpenet/casyn)

 It relies on the perf Lamina branch that hasnt been officialy released yet.
-It is a work in progress,
+It is a work in progress.
+Contributions and suggestions are welcome.

-The majority of the [Cassandra Api](http://wiki.apache.org/cassandra/API) is supported, this includes CQL support.
+The entire [Cassandra Api](http://wiki.apache.org/cassandra/API) thrift api is supported, this includes CQL support.

 Pooling is using Apache commons pools, but it is open to other implementations from clojure Protocols/multimethods, the same is true for almost every part of the library (cluster, balancer, codecs, failover).

-Contributions and suggestions are welcome.

-See clj-hector or some of the very mature java clients available if you need a production ready library right now.

 ## Installation